LaunchCode-Education-Archived/gis-devops-OLD/week01/day1/README.md

 - [Studio Repository](https://gitlab.com/LaunchCodeTraining/junit-studio)
 - Turn in instructions
   - Fork then clone repository
+  - Create a feature branch for your work
   - Follow readme instructions
   - Push changes up to your repository
   - Inform instructor you are done